Anita Kiki Gbeho

-Anita Kiki Gbeho (born 1964) is a Ghanaian United Nations official who is the Deputy Special Representative in the United Nations Mission in South Sudan and Resident Coordinator in South Sudan since 8 December 2023.
+Anita Kiki Gbeho (born 1964) is a Ghanaian United Nations official who has served as Special Representative of the United Nations Secretary-General and Head of the United Nations Mission in South Sudan since 2026, having previously served as Deputy Special Representative since 2023.

 Early life and education

 Gbeho was born in Accra, Ghana.
 Her father, V. C. Gbeho, was Ghana's Permanent Representative to the United Nations.

 She attended the State University of New York at Stony Brook, graduating with a Bachelor of Arts in Social Sciences and African Studies.
 She then took a master's degree in international relations at the University of Ghana.

 Career

 In 1998 she was an Information Officer in Sudan before she started two years of work with the World Food Programme in 2000.

 Gbeho has worked with partners in conflict and post-conflict environments in Cambodia, Iraq and in Africa in Namibia, Angola, Sudan and Somalia.
 She has worked In New York as the Head of Section at the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and she has led OCHA's work in Somalia and South Sudan.
 Gbeho organised humanitarian help during the transition of South Sudan.

 Between 2015 and 2016 she was the Resident Coordinator and Representative of the United Nations Development Program (UNDP) in Namibia.
 In 2018 Gbeho became Deputy Joint Special Envoy for the African Union-United Nations Hybrid Operation in Darfur (UNAMID), taking over from Bintou Keita.
 In that year her ultimate boss United Nations Secretary-General António Guterres noted that there had been no measurable political improvement in Darfur.

 Gbeho was appointed Deputy Special Envoy by António Guterres at the end of 2020 for the United Nations Support Mission in Somalia (UNSOM), succeeding Raisedon Zenenga from Zimbabwe, who became the Assistant UN Secretary-General coordinator of the United Nations Support Mission in Libya (UNSMIL).
 UNSOM's UN mandate is to improve the role of institutions in Somalia and to increase the rule of law, the role of international partners, democracy and human rights.